- Can I upgrade to Unlimited after approving a setup?

 How do I add/remove photos for a case I already submitted?

-If you have already submitted your case and you need to have photos either removed or added, then you will need to call, email or chat with Support for assistance.
-Support will have the submission failed so that the correct/additional photos can be uploaded.
+If you included some photos, but need to remove them or add more, then you will need to call, email or chat with Support for assistance.
+Support will update the case page so that the correct/additional photos can be uploaded.